khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

         1. **"User role" credential**: whether a person is allowed to submit the code is determined by the IAM role assigned to their account.
 Your account is represented by your email address. **Three user roles** can be assigned to each user.
 Each role is made up of a set of permissions:

             - **Dataflow viewer role**: users, who is assigned with this role, can only view the Dataflow jobs, but cannot submit, update, or cancel jobs.
             - **Dataflow developer role**: suitable for person whoes job is to manage the pipeline.
-Users, having this role, might view and cancel jobs that are currently running, but they cannot create/edit a new job beacause the role doesn't have permission to stage files into a bucket and view the Compute Engine Quota.
+Users, having this role, might only *view and cancel* jobs that are currently running, but they *cannot create/edit* a new job *beacause the role doesn't have permission to stage files into a storage bucket and view the Compute Engine Quota*.
             - **Dataflow admin role**: it is a minimum set of permissions that allow both creating and managing Dataflow jobs.
 Permissions include interacting with Dataflow jobs, staging files in an existing cloud storage bucket, and view the Compute Engine quota.

-        2. **Dataflow service account**:
+        2. **"Dataflow service account" credential**:
             - It is used to interact between projects such as checking project quota, creating worker instances, managing Dataflow jobs at run time:
             - When we run a Dataflow pipeline, Dataflow will use a service account ***"service-PROJECTNUMBER@dataflow-service-producer-prod.iam.gserviceaccount.com"***, which is automatically created when Dataflow API is enabled.
 This service account is assigned the *"Dataflow service agent role"*, which grants necessary permissions to run a Dataflow job.
             - In the following diagram, the interactions of *Dataflow service account* is at the "HERE" on the medium right between the project and Dataflow

             ![dataflow-service-account-interaction]({{ 'assets/BQ-Geo-Viz/dataflow-service-account-interaction.jpg' | relative_url}}){: .toggled-image}

-        3. *Controller service account*:
+        3. **"Controller service account" credential**:
             - It is assigned to the Compute Engine VMs to run a Dataflow pipeline.
             - By default, worker nodes use the project's *"Compute Engine default Service Account"* as the "*Controller Service Account*" in pattern ***PROJECTNUMBER-compute@developer.gserviceaccount.com***, which is automatically created when we enable the Compute Engine API.